TI-Toolkit/tokens-wiki/tokens/remainder(.md

 ```

-Here, the `remainder(` command fails because the input is out of range..
-The `fPart(` method returns an answer, but it is wrong: 18! is not divisible by 19, because 18! is the product of the integers 1 through 18, and none of them are divisible by the prime number 19.
-When using `fPart(` as a substitute for `remainder(`, make sure that the inputs are within the proper range.
+Here, the <tt>remainder(</tt> command fails because the input is out of range..
+The <tt>fPart(</tt> method returns an answer, but it is wrong: 18! is not divisible by 19, because 18! is the product of the integers 1 through 18, and none of them are divisible by the prime number 19.
+When using <tt>fPart(</tt> as a substitute for <tt>remainder(</tt>, make sure that the inputs are within the proper range.

 ## Error Conditions